-SWIFT CODE - Society for Worldwide Interbank Telecommunication Financial internationally-recognised identification code for banks around the world.
+SWIFT CODE - Society for Worldwide Interbank Financial Telecommunication code.
+An internationally-recognised identification code for banks around the world.
 SWIFT codes are most commonly used for international wire transfers and are comprised of 8 or 11 alphanumeric characters.

 BPAY - a bill payment service that enables you to pay your bills day or night, through phone and internet banking